Story highlights

 The case

-The Amazon Echo entered the November 2015 murder case because someone present on the night of Collins’ death allegedly recalled hearing music streaming through the device that evening.
+The Amazon Echo became a subject of the November 2015 murder case because someone present on the night of the death recalled hearing music streaming through the device, prosecutors say.

 “It’s not a murder at all.
-It’s an accident,” she said, adding that she feels calling the case against her client circumstantial would be giving it too much credit.
+It’s an accident,” she said.

 Investigators contend in the affidavit there were signs of a struggle, including injuries to Collins and Bates, a broken shot glass, dried blood inside the home and indications the patio and hot tub had been hosed down before police arrived.

-Weber argues the amount of water was unremarkable and nearly equal to the amount of water used in the home 12 hours earlier, she said.
+Weber said the amount of water was unremarkable and nearly equal to the amount of water used in the home 12 hours earlier.

 CNN’s Tina Burnside and Keith Allen contributed to this report.